 49. Wavy Long Hair

 Wavy hair looks gorgeous when long because this highlights the texture.
 Leaving the hair loose will show off the natural wave pattern.
-The way you style your child’s hair will be effortless, creating a relaxed and carefree aesthetic.
+How you style your child’s hair will be effortless, creating a relaxed and carefree aesthetic.
 Work with their hairstylist to find a cut that complements the hair texture and consider adding bangs or styling the hair in a side parting.
 This parting will add a softness to the appearance.
 You can also add a floral headband to the hair for a more boho feel.

 50. Wavy Red Hair

 Red hair is one of the rarest and most striking hair colors.
-There are various shades, from fiery reds to more copper tones, all stand out and look great.
+There are various shades, from fiery reds to more copper tones; all standout and look great.
 The brightness of red hair instantly grabs attention, highlighting the cut and texture.
 The cut should complement the hair texture but can be long or short, styled with bangs or a middle or side parting.
 Your child can wear her hair loose with waves or style it in an unstructured updo.
 There are countless options, so let her have fun.

 What is the most popular girl hairstyles?

-The best haircut for girls is dependent on their hair type, texture, and desired length.
+The best haircut for girls depends on their hair type, texture, and desired length.
 Popular cuts include the bob and lob haircut because of their versatility.
 Bangs are also a great addition to any look, drawing attention to the face and creating a cute and youthful appearance.
 If your daughter wants to express herself and opt for a more creative and unique look, consider letting her add color to her hair or experiment with braided styles.
-You can also style the hair up, or leave it down, with popular choices including the half up half down hairstyle, ponytail, and buns.
+You can also style the hair up or leave it down, with popular choices including the half up half down hairstyle, ponytail, and buns.